Tourism in Mali

 Tourism in Mali is not well developed.
-Due to issues with infrastructure, tourism had been slow to grow but had seen improvements prior to the 2002 Africa Cup of Nations.
+Due to issues with their infrastructure, tourism had been slow to grow but had seen improvements prior to the 2002 Africa Cup of Nations.
 However, due to the Northern Mali conflict and threats from terrorism, all major tour operators have withdrawn services which saw a decrease in tourists from 200,000 in 2011 to 10,000 the following year.
 The nation has four UNESCO World Heritage Sites, including Timbuktu.

 Overview

 Development of the tourist industry was hindered by the country's inadequate transport infrastructure and a shortage of hotels for visitors.
 Mali hosted the Africa Cup of Nations soccer tournament in 2002.
 In preparation for this event, the government implemented a social development programme called "Mali 2002".
 The tourist industry benefited from this programme.
 However, since then, ongoing conflicts have caused tourism to dwindle due to the ongoing risks of attacks against foreign nationals.

 In the early 2000s, around 90,000 tourists visited Mali each year.
 This had increased to 200,000 by 2011, but following attacks against tourists and the withdrawal by tour operators, this decreased to 10,000 in the following year.